Honest Products

 On these products, a label declaring “organic” means only that the product is carbon-based.
 Some “organic” fertilizers may contain undisclosed hazardous chemicals from industry waste, mining, or other contaminated sources.

-PCC has adopted a standard that requires all the composts and soil amendments we sell to be approved for use in organic agriculture by a third-party certifying agency such as Washington State Department of Agriculture (WSDA), California Department of Food and Agriculture (CDFA), or the Organic Materials Review Board (OMRI).
+PCC has adopted a standard that requires the composts and soil amendments we sell to be approved for use in organic agriculture by a third-party certifying agency such as Washington State Department of Agriculture (WSDA), California Department of Food and Agriculture (CDFA), or the Organic Materials Review Board (OMRI).
 Products certified by such agencies are the safest options on the market because they must meet clear and strict requirements designed to minimize harmful materials and contaminants.

 PCC Compost and Soil Amendment Standard >